Submit your email address to get a link for quick download on your desktop and get started!

 When it's not possible to physically connect a COM port peripheral to a hardware RS232 to Ethernet converter, you can share the device using a serial to Ethernet software.

 Serial to Ethernet Connector, is not limited by the distance.
 It lets you connect to any number of remote COM ports from your computer regardless of their physical location.
-To share a serial device to Ethernet, you only need to install the program on the server client sides, and configure connections.
+To share a serial device to Ethernet, you only need to install the program on the server and client sides, and configure connections.

 With its help you get access to serial ports supporting various protocols, no matter where they are actually located.
 Now you can forget your worries about the length of the cable connecting your serial device and computer.
 Serial to Ethernet Converter allows you to display and access serial ports converted to Ethernet, as if they were on your local machine.